From procedure to running workflow in 48 hours.

 2. Hours 0–2:30

-neil extracts the process
+neil proposes the build

 3. Hours 2:30–26